-We cannot wait to jump back into the action, and if you feel the same way, there are some important things you need to know before you visit.
-To visit Disneyland or Disney California Adventure, you will need valid admission for that park AND a reservation using the new Disneyland Theme Park Reservation System!
-Initially, you will also need to be a California resident.
+We were so hoppy to jump back into the action when we visited Disneyland Resort, and if you feel the same way, there are some important things you need to know before you visit.
+To visit Disneyland or Disney California Adventure, you will need valid admission for that park AND a reservation using the new Disneyland theme park reservation system.
 This post will walk you through all of the key details you need to know to get a ticket and reserve your spot at Disneyland Resort!

 Who Needs to Make Disneyland Reservations?

 Short and simple answer: All guests ages 3 and up!

 Disneyland has set aside a limited number of park reservations for visitors in order to limit capacity.
 All guests who have existing tickets or who need to purchase theme park tickets require reservations.
 Hotel guests with tickets also need to make reservations.
 These reservations will be released on a rolling basis, 120 days in advance.
 We do see more reservations released in batches, so definitely keep checking if you do not see availability right away.
 If you do see your date appear, reserve quickly, as popular dates go quickly.

 What About Annual Passes?

 Magic Key passes are available for renewal only until further notice.
 New Magic Key sales are temporarily paused.
 The Magic Key program replaced the former annual pass program.
 Magic Key holders must make advance reservations to visit the parks.
 Magic Key holders use the same reservation system and may make reservations up to 90 days in advance (for other ticket holders, it's 120 days in advance) and have a limited number of reservations they can hold at a time, which varies by type of pass.
 But as soon as a reservation is used or canceled, a new reservation may be booked.
 The availability calendar for Magic Key holders differs from other ticket holders.
 You might see a day without reservations available for Magic Key holders while there is plenty of availability for other ticket holders and vice-versa.